4G connectivity in Australia: Telstra

 Telstra was the first carrier in Australia to launch VoLTE.
 The service was initially available on 6 phones (Four being iPhones and two being Samsung Galaxy's).
-Telstra have switched on the VoLTE on every one of their 4G networks across Australia but currently the 4G small cells setup in regional Australia do not have VoLTE compatibility.
+Telstra have switched on the VoLTE on every one of their 4G networks across Australia.
 The VoLTE network is said to be clearer and provide up to 5 way voice calls.

 Optus

 Optus commenced the rollout of VoLTE across its 4G Plus mobile network in Australia's major capital cities in May 2016.

 The Samsung Galaxy S7 and Galaxy S7 Edge were the first devices available with Optus VoLTE, with more devices added in the future.
 Optus postpaid consumer and SMB customers in Sydney, Melbourne, Brisbane, Adelaide, Perth and Canberra CBD metros areas will be among the first to see the rollout of VoLTE.

 Vodafone

 Vodafone conducted VoLTE trials in early 2015.

 Frequencies

 700 MHz

 The 700 MHz band was previously used for analogue television and became operational with 4G in December 2014.